Branjosef/ruby-project-guidelines/README.md

 BANK --< ACCOUNT >-- CUSTOMER

 ##  User Stories:
-* Bank can have many Accounts
+* Banks can have many Accounts
-* Bank can have many Customers through Accounts
+* Banks can have many Customers through Accounts
 * Customers can have many Banks through Accounts
 * Customers can have many Accounts
 * Account belongs to one Bank